laravel/docs/migrations.md

 `$table->dropUnique('users_email_unique');`  |  Drop a unique index from the "users" table.
 `$table->dropIndex('geo_state_index');`  |  Drop a basic index from the "geo" table.

-If you pass an array with columns as argument, the key name will be generated based on the table name, columns and key type.
+If you pass an array of columns into a method that drops indexes, the conventional index name will be generated based on the table name, columns and key type.

     Schema::table('geo', function ($table) {
         $table->dropIndex(['state']); // Drops index 'geo_state_index'